Reassessing the Constraints from SH0ES Extragalactic Cepheid Amplitudes on Systematic Blending Bias: introduction

 \section{introduction}

 The latest determination of the Hubble constant by the SH0ES collaboration \citep[][hereafter R22]{Riess2022}, $H_0=73.04\pm1.04\,\rm{km}\,\rm{s}^{-1}\,\rm{Mpc}^{-1}$, is in a $\mysim5\sigma$ difference with the \textit{Planck} value \citep{Planck2020}, $H_0=67.4\pm0.5\,\rm{km}\,\rm{s}^{-1}\,\rm{Mpc}^{-1}$, known as the Hubble tension.
-The difference between the Cepheid- and Type Ia supernovae-based SH0ES measurement and the cosmic microwave background temperature and polarization anisotropies \textit{Planck} measurement has led to numerous suggestions for extensions of the standard $\Lambda$CDM cosmology model \citep[see][for a review]{DiValentino2021}.
-The SH0ES absolute distance scale is based on the period-luminosity relation of Cepheids \citep[$P-L$ relation;][]{Leavitt1912} measured in the HST F160W filter (similar to the NIR $H$ band).
+The difference between the Cepheid and Type Ia supernovae-based SH0ES measurement and the cosmic microwave background temperature and polarization anisotropies \textit{Planck} measurement has led to numerous suggestions for extensions of the standard Lambda cold dark matter ($\Lambda$CDM) cosmology model \citep[see][for a review]{DiValentino2021}.
+The SH0ES absolute distance scale is based on the period-luminosity relation of Cepheids \citep[$P-L$ relation;][]{Leavitt1912} measured in the \textit{Hubble Space Telescope} $F160W$ filter (similar to the near-infrared $H$ band).
 The Cepheids reside in $37$ Type Ia supernovae host galaxies and other anchor galaxies with an absolute distance measurement.
 The Hubble tension can be expressed as $\mysim0.1-0.2\,\textrm{mag}$ difference in the magnitudes of SH0ES Cepheids \citep{Riess2019,Efstathiou2020}, in the sense that the SH0ES Cepheids (in M31 and further away) are brighter than the $\Lambda$CDM prediction.